 Fair reasons for dismissal

-2. The capability of the worker: if he has a long-term illness as cancer and he is not efficient.
+2. The capability of the worker: in case of a long-term illness that leaves the worker incapable of working efficiently.
 Some rules need to be respected by the employer:

 3. The worker’s performance: If the employee’s skills or quality of work is insufficient for the job, he can be dismissed.

 4. The expiry of a fixed term contract